google-parfait/tensorflow-federated/docs/api_docs/python/tff/learning/TrainableModel.md

 report_local_outputs()
 ```

-Returns tensors representing values aggregated over forward_pass calls.
+Returns tensors representing values aggregated over `forward_pass` calls.

 In federated learning, the values returned by this method will typically be
 further aggregated across clients and made available on the server.

 This method returns results from aggregating across *all* previous calls to
-`forward_pass`, most typically metrics like Accuracy and Loss.
+`forward_pass`, most typically metrics like accuracy and loss.
 If needed, we may
 add a `clear_aggregated_outputs` method, which would likely just run the
 initializers on the `local_variables`.

 In general, the tensors returned can be an arbitrary function of all the
-Variables of this model, not just the `local_variables`; for example, a this
+`tf.Variables` of this model, not just the `local_variables`; for example, this
 could return tensors measuring the total L2 norm of the model (which might have
 been updated by training).